jskim1991/spring-boot-jdbc-sample/README.md

 - Load an entity = SQL statements get run.
 Completely loaded (no lazy loading or caching)
 - Save an entity = gets saved.
 No dirty checking and no sessions
 - Maybe only for simple table structures?
+- Supports 1:1 and 1:N relationships but not N:1 or N:M

 ### Entity State Detection Strategies